-- (i) Trade Expansion.
+- Trade expansion.
 CAREC 2020 will seek to increase trade through transport connectivity, facilitation of cross-border movement of goods and people, trade openness, and energy trade.
 Improvements in these core areas will accelerate market-driven economic cooperation.
-Energy cooperation will harness the region's comparative advantage; ensure reliable, secure, and stable energy supplies; and promote energy trade. - (ii) Improving Competitiveness.
-CAREC 2020 will seek to improve industrial competitiveness through transport connectivity, development economic corridors, and energy sector cooperation.
-Developing economic corridors can help diversify the region's industries and make them competitive through technology, logistics, and other business support services.
+Energy cooperation will harness the region's comparative advantage; ensure reliable, secure, and stable energy supplies; and promote energy trade.

+- Improving competitiveness.
+CAREC 2020

+will seek to improve industrial competitiveness

+through transport connectivity, development

+of economic corridors, and energy sector

+cooperation.
+Developing economic corridors

+can help diversify the region's industries and

+make them competitive through technology,

+logistics, and other business support services.

-27. These two strategic objectives are designed to reinforce each other and contribute to the attainment of CAREC's goal of development through economic cooperation.
+These two strategic objectives are designed to reinforce each other and help attain CAREC's goal of development through economic cooperation.
 Investments in physical infrastructure will enlarge markets and contribute to increased trade.
-Investments in "soft" infrastructure-such as the facilitation of the movements of goods and people, and conducive business conditions-will increase the returns to infrastructure investments and contribute to industrial diversification, expansion, and competitiveness.
+Investments in "soft" infrastructure-such as facilitating the movement of goods and people, and conducive business conditions-will increase the returns to infrastructure investments and contribute to industrial diversification, expansion, and competitiveness.